Dissecting the Energy Needs of the Body – Research Review

 In contrast, while skeletal muscle may contribute roughly 40% of total weight (a little bit less in women), it only contributes 28% of total resting energy expenditure.
 Essentially, the relatively small caloric burn of a single pound of muscle mass is made up for by the sheer quantity of it.
 Which doesn’t change the fact that adding muscle mass still won’t have a massive impact on resting energy expenditure.

 To put that into mathematical perspective, gaining 20 pounds of muscle would be expected to increase resting energy expenditure by approximately 120 calories per day.
 Certainly that does have an impact overall (equivalent to perhaps 10 minutes per day of moderate intensity cardio) but also keep in mind the time frames involved to gain that much muscle mass.
 Expecting that adding a bit of muscle to have massive impacts on metabolic rate in the short-term is simply unrealistic; a few pounds gained simply won’t have any major impact.

 Rather, I would expect that any real impact of building muscle mass on The Energy Balance Equation is going to come through the training done to stimulate/maintain muscle mass increases along with the caloric cost of building the muscle in the first place.
 But once it’s there, the caloric expenditure at rest of skeletal muscle is simply very low.

-Factors Affecting Energy Expenditure
+Factors Affecting the Energy Needs of the Body

 Having examined the average contribution of different tissues to the body, the researchers then look at a host of other topics, only a few of which I’m going to really look at in any detail.